tlagaly/lawnsync-app/memory-bank/activeContext.md

 - What is the best approach for code organization in the new structure?
 - How do we ensure consistent UI patterns across all new sections?
 - What user testing should we perform to validate the new navigation system?
+- How can we optimize task grouping by project for better organization and visibility?

 ## Technical Debt
 - Some components need proper TypeScript interfaces